Victorletzelter/Victorletzelter/README.md

 # Hello, welcome to my github repository !

-I am a student with a passion for mathematics and its applications, especially in artificial intelligence (deep learning, reinforcement learning, computational statistics, image processing, time series processing).
+I am a student with a passion for mathematics and its applications, especially in artificial intelligence (deep learning, reinforcement learning, computational statistics, image and time series processing).
 Open-minded and social, I am interested in other disciplines, especially statistical physics, music and market finance.

 Feel free to discover my favorites personnal or group projects in my repositories.